Skip to content

 Check whether the specific show you want is on Netflix before subscribing, because licensing windows expire and shows disappear regularly.
 If Netflix stops loading on a device, see our walkthrough on Netflix not working.

 Amazon Prime Video runs around $8.99 a month standalone, or comes bundled with a Prime membership.
-The catalog is large but mixes “Included with Prime” titles next to paid rentals in the same row.
-We hit an unexpected $5.99 rental charge once during testing because the interface made it easy to confuse the two.
+The catalog is large but mixes “Included with Prime” titles next to paid rentals in the same row, which makes it easy to trigger an unexpected rental charge if you don’t check the label before pressing play.

 For Prime Video errors, see our error code 5004 page.
 For Hulu console setup, see our Hulu on Xbox One guide.